hyeonbeenlee/ROS-SLAM-AppleSilicon/README.md

 ![ezgif-5-24d36ba1b7](https://github.com/hyeonbeenlee/ROS-SLAM-AppleSilicon/assets/78078652/877d4774-f2b2-45ef-ae69-ed8482bd5a10)

-I have struggled several weeks to <ins>run Gazebo simulations with ROS-Noetic on my M1 MacBook Pro</ins>, and here is the ***ultimate solution.***
+I have struggled several weeks to <ins>run Turtlebot3 SLAM simulations with ROS-Noetic on my M1 MacBook Pro</ins>, and here is the ***ultimate solution.***
-To the best of my knowledge and experience, <ins>**Connecting Remote Desktop to VMware Ubuntu** was the only fully-successful option.</ins>
+To the best of my knowledge and experience, <ins>**connecting Remote Desktop to VMware-running Ubuntu** was the only fully-successful option.</ins>
 I've also tried other options including:
 1. Dual-booting to native Asahi-Ubuntu
 2. XQuartz-forwarding to Ubuntu Docker container
-3. RDP-connecting to Ubuntu Docker container
+3. Remote Desktop connecting to Ubuntu Docker container

 But after all, these <ins>***DID NOT***</ins> successfully run Gazebo and other required applications.